Planning to spend a few days sightseeing in Athens?

 A three-day ticket is perfect for those who plan to see the town and may be on their way to another destination within Greece, or are coming from a Greek island by ferry and want to spend a couple of days in Athens before heading to the airport.

-The 24-hour (€3) and weekly tickets (€10) do not include the Athens Sightseeing Bus (€5) or transport to/from the airport (round trip €6.40-12.00).
+The normal 24-hour (€3) and weekly tickets (€10) do not include the Athens Sightseeing Bus (€5) or transport to/from the airport (round trip €6.40-12.00).
 So the three-day ticket is versatile and convenient but may no longer be cost-efficient now that the Athens Sightseeing Bus 400 has been permanently discontinued as of June 1, 2010.
 It depends on your needs.

 Where to buy tickets

-Tickets are available at locations, where visitors to Athens are most likely to begin their travels, including:
+Tickets are available at locations where visitors to Athens are most likely to begin their travels, including:

 1. Eleftherios Venizelos International Airport of Athens: Airport ‘X’ buses or nearby kiosk